Nine Months: Taking Stock¶

 The workshops filled immediately.
 Word spread through contractor networks.
 Other trades wanted similar offerings.

-"I've been doing this work for 30 years," one older carpenter said after a workshop.
+"I've been doing this work for 37 years," one older carpenter said after a workshop.
 "No one ever taught me this.
 My back is shot, my knees are gone.
-If I'd known this at 25, I'd still be fully functional at 60."
+If I'd known this at 25, I'd still be fully functional."

 That testimonial hit Bram hard.
 How many people are suffering because they don't know?
 How many careers end prematurely?
 How many people live in unnecessary pain?